mozillascience/fellows-class-2016/teon/journal.md

 ## Mar 19, 2017
 - Applied to internship at OpenAI

+## Mar 20, 2017
+- Interview call with Duolingo

 ## Mar 21, 2017
 - Rejection from OpenAI
 - Workshop with Steffania at Derechos Digitales